Squeezed Attention: Accelerating Long Context Length LLM Inference

-Recent long context benchmarks, such as LongBench~\cite{bai2023longbench} and RULER~\cite{hsieh2024ruler}, only pair each long-context input with a single question.
-These benchmarks do not evaluate the handling of multiple queries on the same document, which presents a challenge for developing fixed context optimization methods, as it leads to a longer iteration cycle.
-This is because the offline preprocessing step would need to be performed for every single sample instead of once per fixed context, which could otherwise be reused across multiple samples where the fixed context is shared.
-To bridge this gap, we introduce a new benchmark called \BENCH (Prefix-Fixed QA) which evaluates the ability of LLMs to manage multiple queries on a single long-context document.
-Our dataset curation pipeline consists of two phases: (i) collecting long documents from arXiv papers; and (ii) generating question-answer pairs based on each document, while ensuring correctness and consistency, which will be discussed in detail below.
+Recent long context benchmarks \cite{bai2023longbench,hsieh2024ruler} do not evaluate the handling of multiple queries on the same document.
+This leads to a longer iteration cycle for developing fixed context optimization methods since the offline preprocessing step must be performed for every sample instead of once per fixed context.

-\textbf{Long Documents Collection.} \BENCH is a long-document QA benchmark designed for one-document-multi-user-input scenarios.
-To collect high-quality long documents, we have sampled 47 papers from arXiv, each ranging from 17,000 to 200,000 characters, with an average length of 20 pages each after deleting references and appendices.
-To evaluate LLMs' capability to understand diverse types of content, we have selected papers from various fields, including computer science, electrical engineering, biology, machine learning, economics, and finance.
-To prevent training set contamination, all papers were sourced from 2024 using the arXiv API~\cite{arxivapi}.

-\textbf{Question and Answer Generation.} To generate multiple questions per each document, we have implemented a multi-step generation and filtering procedure inspired by the Llama-3 training data generation approach~\cite{dubey2024llama}.
-To ensure that questions cover different sections of the document and avoid redundant questions by focusing too heavily on one part, we divide each document into multiple chunks.
-Each chunk is then provided to GPT-4-Turbo~\cite{achiam2023gpt} to generate potential questions that can be answered in 1-2 words.
-We generate questions with short answers to enable more accurate evaluation through string comparison.